About the Program

 The Gastrointestinal Cancer Program is directed by Tanios S. Bekaii-Saab, M.D.; Martin E. Fernandez-Zapico, M.D.; and Frank A. Sinicrope, M.D.

-- Dr. Bekaii-Saab, a hematologist, is a professor of medicine at the Mayo Clinic College of Medicine and Science in Phoenix, Arizona.
+- Dr. Bekaii-Saab, a medical oncologist, is a professor of medicine at the Mayo Clinic College of Medicine and Science in Phoenix, Arizona.

-- Dr. Fernandez-Zapico, an oncologist, is a professor of medicine and pharmacology at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+- Dr. Fernandez-Zapico is a professor of medicine and pharmacology at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Fernandez-Zapico's research focuses on the cellular and molecular characterization of epigenetic pathways regulating the development of pancreatic cancer.

 - Dr. Sinicrope, an oncologist and a gastroenterologist, is a professor of medicine and of oncology at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.